elizabrock/elizabrock.github.io/portfolio.md

 ---
 layout: page
+nav-title: Portfolio
-title: Portfolio
+title: What Have I Done? / Portfolio & Resume
-hide-title: true
 order: 3
 permalink: /portfolio_and_resume
 ---

-# What Have I Done? / Portfolio & Resume

 ## Summary / What I Bring To The Table